gigamaster/ui-theme-doc/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# XCL Web Application Platform Themes Documentation
 {: .fs-9 }

 UI Theme Doc -  provides information about how to install, create and manage themes and templates on XCL Web Application Platform.